houseofcat/WOLF/readme.md

 # WOLF - Windows Operations & Library of Functions C\#

 My very first program that morphed into a Frakenstein mess!
+I am rewriting significant portions of this source code.

-I am rewriting this program from scratch now that Windows 10 has changed the way administration works.
+December 30th, 2016

-December 23rd, 2016
+Beginning a refactoring of code.
+Employing some C# 6.0 language simplifcations and general cleanup.
+Improving performance across the board.

-This was the last refactoring / code cleanup before beginning an entire rewrite as UWP.
+# NOTE ABOUT ANTI-VIRUS / VIRUSTOTAL

 Identified the function name tripping anti-virus software "DisableWindowsKeyLogging" and KeyLogging bool variables have simply been renamed.
 VirusTotal 100% clean again.